• Skip to primary navigation

 Introduction

-Lots of IELTS teachers, myself included, stress the importance of using synonyms in your writing.
+Many IELTS teachers, myself included, stress the importance of using synonyms in your writing.
 Synonyms help us to vary our language and show the examiner that we have a wide-ranging vocabulary.
-However, synonyms are also very dangerous because if used incorrectly, it can not only lower your mark for vocabulary, but also for task response, and coherence.
+However, synonyms are also very dangerous because, if used incorrectly, they can lower your mark for vocabulary, task response, and coherence.

 This article will look at some real essays that used synonyms incorrectly to show you how dangerous they can be.